thestarlab/thestarlab.github.io/research.md

 # Current Projects

++ DOC NIST: Innovative Measurement and Modeling of Dynamical Social and Health Effects of Windstorms.
+(2019-2022)

 + USGS: Toward Near Real-time Monitoring and Characterization of Land Surface Change for the Conterminous US (2017-2022).

 + CH Foundation: Mapping Local Community Preparedness to Tornado Hazards in Lubbock, Texas (2018-2019).